imuttley/hpcclient/README.md

 ```
 ![popup window](popup.jpg)

-*alternative you cand commit command on remote node typing on cell*
+*alternative you can commit command on remote node typing on cell*
 ```python
 hpcrpc.execute('command')
 ```